TylerHorth/sbt-restli/README.md

 ### RestliSchemaPlugin

-The rest.li schema plugin compiles pegasus data-schemas (`*.pdsc` files) into Java data-templates classes.
+The rest.li schema plugin compiles pegasus data-schemas (`*.pdsc` files) into Java data-template classes.

 Apply the plugin to your project in `build.sbt` and place data-schemas in the `src/main/pegasus` directory.